crossterm-rs/crossterm/README.md

     In rust we can call `stdout()` to get an handle to the current default console handle.
 For example when in unix sytems you want to execute some ANSI escape code you have to write it to terminal.
 I can write it to stdout (screen ouput) withs is the main screen.

         //like
-        write!(std::io::stdout(), "{}", "some ANSI code".
+        write!(std::io::stdout(), "{}", "some ANSI code").

     But things change when we are in alternate screen.
-If I execute the code above the ANSI escape code will be written to the main handle and not or alternate handle.
-This causes things to be written to the main screen and not the alternate screen, and this is not wat we want.
+If I execute the code above the ANSI escape code to the current stdout it will be written to the main handle and not or alternate handle, and this is not what we want.

 To solve the problem, we need to have one place to store the handle to the console screen.
-So that we can write to this handle during the lifetime of the program.
+So that we can write to this handle during the lifetime of the program in the different modules like `cursor, terminal and color`.
 This handle is stored in a subtype of the Context type.

-The user must create an `Context` type for this library.
+Now the user must create an `Context` type for this library.

       //like
       let context = Context::new();